Review – Sam & Max Season 2, Episode 2: Moai Better Blues

 Episode 2 of Season 2 of Sam and Max continues the fresh trends we saw in Ice Station Santa.
 The pacing is brisk, the filler is minimal, and each location is compact.
 This is a good thing, because without these elements this episode might have been painful.
 The puzzles this time around are dastardly and obfuscated, harkening back to the old days of the adventure genre while not quite reaching the level of absurdity of a Gabriel Knight game.
 Just as striking as the spike in difficulty is the shift towards humor that is even more obscure and older in taste.
-Whether or not these are two trends for the future, or a sign of Telltale mixing it up as they see fit, remains to be seen. → There is only one really serious philosophical problem, and that is games.
+Whether or not these are two trends for the future, or a sign of Telltale mixing it up as they see fit, remains to be seen.
+Whatever the case, this is a stumbling block for the series.

 Review update – Mount&Blade